 The World Bank Group consists of the World Bank, the International Development Association, the International Finance Corporation, the Multilateral Investment Guarantee Agency and the International Centre for Settlement of Investment Disputes.
 The World Bank Group's central mission is to promote economic and social progress in poorer countries.
 Most countries of the world, including Switzerland, are members of the World Bank Group.

-After the statutory conversion period of 20 years, recalled banknotes become worthless and can no longer be exchanged.
-The countervalue of the banknotes not submitted for exchange will be remitted to the Swiss Fund for Emergency Losses.
+After the statutory exchange period of 20 years, recalled banknotes become worthless and can no longer be exchanged.
+The countervalue of the banknotes not submitted for exchange will be remitted to the Swiss Fund for Aid in cases of Uninsurable Damage by Natural Forces.
 Worthless banknotes may still have collectors' value, however, and are traded by numismatists, antique shops and banks, with the price depending on supply and demand as well as on the condition of the banknotes.
 The SNB does not trade in worthless banknotes.
+In April 2017, in agreement with the SNB, the Federal Council proposed that the exchange period be abolished.
+A consultation draft is being prepared with the necessary legislative amendments.